My greatest pleasure is spending time with my family. My husband John and I have 3 wonderful children and 3 delightful grandchildren.

 I spend a great deal of time fitting each piece together, but it is time that I get lost in my work as I allow the process of connection become a finished piece that serves as an expression of transformation and intrigue.
 Each artwork is unique and one of a kind…the pieces I use may never be found again.
 But I can work with you to create a finished work just for you with what we can find now.

-Ellen is a mom, creator, a homesteader, and a registered art therapist (ATR) who finds inspiration in the beauty of the earth, everyday rituals, family, and spirituality.
+Ellen is a mom, artist, a homesteader who finds inspiration in the beauty of the earth, everyday rituals, family, and spirituality.

 She lives in Catawissa, Missouri with Shane, Francis, and Jonah.